kauffecup/kauffecup.github.io/_posts/2016-01-29-react-web-native-codesharing.markdown

 be needing for the application:

 {% highlight bash %}
-$ npm install --save babel babel-polyfill clone morgan object-assign react react-dom react-native react-redux@3.1.2 redux redux-thunk superagent
+$ npm install --save babel babel-polyfill ...
+$ npm install --save-dev autoprefixer babel-core ...
 {% endhighlight %}

-...and for development:

-{% highlight bash %}
-$ npm install --save-dev autoprefixer autoprefixer-loader babel-core babel-loader babel-plugin-react-transform babel-preset-es2015 babel-preset-react css-loader gulp less less-loader react-native-cli react-transform-catch-errors react-transform-hmr redbox-react redux-devtools redux-devtools-dock-monitor redux-devtools-log-monitor redux-logger style-loader webpack webpack-dev-middleware webpack-dev-server webpack-hot-middleware
-{% endhighlight %}
+For a full list of dependencies, check out the [`package.json`][pg].

 For the final bit of set up (_woo!_), we initialize all of the files for our actual application.
 We'll be making a fairly "traditional" React/Redux app: